Mikosantos/CCPROG2_Vaccination-Registration/README.md

 **About**:
--This is a C program	 that	 facilitates	 the	 registration,	 schedule	 vaccination appointments,	answer	frequently	asked questions	and	manage	app	data.
--Futhur instruction is indicated in the "Vaccination	Registration	with	Chatbot	App" pdf file.
+-This is a C program	 that	 facilitates	 the	 registration,	 schedule	 vaccination appointments,	answer	frequently	asked questions	and	manage	app	data.\n -Futhur instruction is indicated in the "Vaccination	Registration	with	Chatbot	App" pdf file.

 **To run**: